tharnyelilvannan/Insight/README.md

 - **User Authentication**: Users can register and log in
 - **Debate Topics**: Users can view different debate topics.
 - **Argument Submission**: Users can write their own arguments, challanging their own viewpoints.

+## Future
+- **Debate Forum**: Add a moderated forum where users can debate and comment on each others opinions in a respectful manner.